The Corgi Lab mix is a dog with one Labrador Retriever parent and one Pembroke Welsh Corgi or Cardigan Corgi parent.

 Pros and Cons of Getting A Corgi Lab Mix

-These dogs need lots of exercise and aren’t for people who prefer a more relaxed lifestyle.
+These dogs need lots of exercise.
+They aren’t for people who prefer a more relaxed lifestyle.

-They also shed frequently, though this can be managed through brushing them on the regular.
+They also shed frequently.
+But, this can be managed through brushing them on the regular.

 If they take after their Corgi parent, they will need proper training to avoid nipping at ankles.